Friday, May 22, 2026

 What’s challenging for viewers is that all the important details of her life are sketched out in a three minute tarot card reading at the very beginning - and you must pay close attention.
 Being skeptical of such things, I let it slip by on first viewing.
 Later, when I realized that the psychic was actually a narrator laying down background for the story, I had to rewatch that section four times to catch every detail.
 Without it, you won’t comprehend the two major relationships that will soon be ending.

 At the end of the two hours, she is scheduled to receive the results of her biopsy.
 Does she have cancer?
 The fortune teller reads her palm and concludes she is doomed.
 But maybe all that’s doomed is her life as a woman/child protected but also used by others.
+As Cleo puts it: “ everybody spoils me, nobody loves me”.
 The protagonist does a lot of traveling through Paris in those two hours - and each place she stops seems to offer a lesson.
 Her art model friend teaches that naked bodies can be thought of just as shapes.
 The model’s boyfriend plays a short movie that teaches things are good or bad according to how we choose to see them.
 The young man in the park teaches her about a more mutual kind of love.
 And yes, he is a soldier - the Mars who connects with the Venus/Astarte card from the Tarot.
 And these two hours occur on June 21, the day that the astrological sign of Gemini becomes Cancer.

 So there’s a sense that this is a fable about archetypes following patterns.as ancient as the seasons.
 Is there a happy ending?
 Well….
 Cleo’s anxiety does abate despite the diagnosis that requires treatment.
 And she is looking into a man’s eyes as possibly she has never done before.
 But the fortune teller did read her palm as doom - and she has yet to be proven wrong